aiplanethub/introduction-to-powerbi/model-data/1956-Model Data in Power BI.md

 * Quicker report writing
 * Easier report maintenance

 Providing set rules for what makes a good data model is difficult because all data is different, and the usage of that data varies.
-Generally, a smaller data model is better because it will perform faster, and it will be simpler to use.
+Generally, a smaller data model is better because it will perform faster and it will be simpler to use.
 However, defining what a smaller data model entails is equally as problematic because it's a heuristic and subjective concept.

 ![modeling-view_05.png](https://dphi-live.s3.amazonaws.com/media_uploads/modeling-view_05_36b50128b1b945e8a0b099bfc3bc197f.png)

 ---

-### **Why data modeling is important ?**
+### **Why is data modeling important ?**
 By modeling your data, you’ll document what data you have, how you use it, and what your requirements are surrounding usage, protection, and governance.
 Through data modeling, your organization:

 1) Creates a structure for collaboration between your IT team and your business teams.
 2) Exposes opportunities for improving business processes by defining data needs and uses.

-3) Saves time and money on IT and process investments through appropriate planning up front.
+3) Saves time and money on IT and processes investments through appropriate planning upfront.

-4) Reduces errors (and error-prone redundant data entry), while improving data integrity.
+4) Reduces errors (and error-prone redundant data entry) while improving data integrity.
 5) Increases the speed and performance of data retrieval and analytics by planning for capacity and growth.
 6) Sets and tracks target key performance indicators tailored to your business objectives.

-So, it isn’t just what you get with data modeling, but also how you get it.
+So, it isn’t just what you get with data modeling but also how you get it.
 The process itself provides significant benefits.

 When talking about data modeling in general, the term you will hear most often is the **star schema**.
 This is a widely adopted approach to designing data warehouses and relational databases and is the recommended approach to take in Power BI as well.